Loading

 Can a Honda run without a catalytic converter?

-• Legal Consequences: In many regions, it is illegal to operate a vehicle without a catalytic converter.
-This can result in fines and the inability to pass emissions tests, which are required for vehicle registration.
+• Legal Consequences: In many jurisdictions, it is illegal to operate a vehicle without a functioning catalytic converter, and doing so can result in fines or other penalties.

 What are the symptoms of no catalytic converter?